tangle-network/protocol-cosmwasm/README.md

 ```
 cargo wasm
 ```
-You can see the output wasm file in the "target/wasm32-unknown-unknown/release" dir.
+You can see the output wasm file in the **target/wasm32-unknown-unknown/release** directory.

 For the optimization, run the following command.
 **Important**: You will need [docker](https://www.docker.com/) installed to run this command.
 ```
 docker run --rm -v "$(pwd)":/code \